facebookresearch/DeepFovea/README.md

 If you use any materials from this repository, please cite the publication: Anton Kaplanyan, Anton Sochenov, Thomas Leimkuehler, Mikhail Okunev, Todd Goodall, Gizem Rufo, "DeepFovea: Neural Reconstruction for Foveated Rendering and Video Compression using Learned Statistics of Natural Videos", SIGGRAPH Asia 2019.

 At the moment we are releasing only the full graph structure without the weights.
-We are planning to release the source code and the final weights soon.
+We are planning to release the demo binaries and the final weights soon.

 ```input_graph.pb``` file contains the network graph for both generator and discriminator.